This Hokkaido itinerary guide for 5 days 4 nights begins at the New Chitose Airport and then heads to Sapporo and to Otaru.

 New Chitose Airport → Sapporo City (car: approximately 50km, train: 37 minutes, bus: around 1 hour 20 minutes)

 There are soup curry specialty shops that have long lines to little known spots throughout the city.
-If you want to eat kaisendon (sea food rice bowl) we recommend heading to the Sapporo Jyogai Market (Jyogai Ichiba) a seven minute walk from Tozai subway line Nijuyon-ken Station or going to Nijo Market (Nijo Ichiba) which is located in walking distance of Odori Park.
+If you want to eat kaisendon, we recommend heading to the Sapporo Jyogai Market (Jyogai Ichiba).
+This is a seven-minute walk from the Tozai subway line Nijuyon-ken Station or going to Nijo Market (Nijo Ichiba), which is located within walking distance of Odori Park.

-Tip: Visitors can casually walk around the campus of Hokkaido University located in the northern side of JR Sapporo Station.
+Tip: Visitors can casually walk around the campus of Hokkaido University located on the northern side of JR Sapporo Station.
 The poplar tree-lined street and museum is a place you can’t miss.
-If you want to take your time, it will take 2 to 3 hours, however you can go around the place area in about an hour.
+If you want to take your time, it will take 2 to 3 hours; however, at a brisk pace, you can go around the place area in about an hour.

-To go to Hitsujigaoka Observation Hill, Shiroi Koibito Park, Moerenuma Park and Mt.
-Moiwa Observation Deck, taking the public transportation (subway, train or bus) or taxi is convenient.
+To go to Hitsujigaoka Observation Hill, Shiroi Koibito Park, Moerenuma Park, and Mt.
+Moiwa Observation Deck, taking public transportation (subway, train, or bus) or taxi is convenient.
 In total, budgeting 3 to 4 hours for this excursion will be necessary.

-Hokkaido Trip Day 2: Taking the train from Sapporo to Otaru!
-Shopping and walking around the canal
+Day 2: Sapporo to Otaru - Shopping and walking around Otaru Canal

 Wall Street of the North → Otaru Canal → Otaru Canal Cruise

 Advice: A convenient way to getting to Otaru from Sapporo is taking the JR Rapid Airport train from JR Sapporo Station.
 If you plan to visit the outskirts area of Otaru, such as the Shakotan Peninsula and Yoichi, we recommend renting a car in Sapporo for efficiency.